krzysztofmotas/ifis/README.md

-# IFIS (*Interval-Valued Inference System*)
+# IFIS (*Interval-Valued Fuzzy Inference System*)
 The motivation for creating a library for the application of interval-valued fuzzy inference was the fact that methods for classifying uncertain data are important in many applications.

-The Interval-Valued Inference System (IFIS) is implemented in the Python 3 programming language.
+The Interval-Valued Fuzzy Inference System (IFIS) is implemented in the Python 3 programming language.
 It is an extension of the Simpful library [1] and its dependencies are Numpy and Scipy.
 The latest version of IFIS currently supports the following features:
 1. Definition of polygonal (e.g., vertex-based) and functional (e.g., sigmoidal, Gaussian, custom shaped) membership functions.
 2. Definition of interval-valued fuzzy rules as strings of text written in natural language.
 3. Definition of arbitrarily complex fuzzy rules built with the logic operators AND, OR (suitable interval-valued fuzzy operations built from minimum and maximum, respectively) or NOT (interval fuzzy negation), or arbitrary interval-valued aggregations.